Orange City Council provides a range services for people living with a disability and their carers. These services are delivered in accord with:

-For further information on these services, phone the Community Care Coordinator on 6393 8600 or contact Council.
+For further information on these services, please contact the Coordinator Disability Services on 6393-8600.

 Orange Mobility Map